Completing the Setup Program

 Step 5 Enter a virtual terminal (Telnet) password, and press Return.

 The password can be from 1 to 25 alphanumeric characters, is case sensitive, allows spaces, but ignores leading spaces.

 Step 6 (Optional) Configure Simple Network Management Protocol (SNMP) by responding to the prompts.
 You can also configure SNMP later through the CLI, Device Manager, or the Cisco Network Assistant application.
 To configure SNMP later, enter

 Configure SNMP Network Management? [no]: no

-7. Enter the interface name (physical interface or VLAN name) of the interface that connects to the management network, and press Return.
+Step 7 Enter the interface name (physical interface or VLAN name) of the interface that connects to the management network, and press

-You can configure the switch as a command switch later through the CLI.
-To configure it later, enter no.
+, the switch appears as a candidate switch in the Cisco Network Assistant GUI.
+You can configure the switch as a command switch later through the CLI, Device Manager, or the Cisco Network Assistant application.
+To configure it later, enter

 Would you like to enable as a cluster command switch? [yes/no]: no

 You have now completed the initial configuration of the switch, and the switch displays its initial configuration script: